Dmitri9149/Interpreter-for-Lisp-like-DSL-with-Rust/README.md

 The project is based on the 2 above mentioned projects, because that give the good 'scaffold' for me.
-So, some part of the code is based on the  [Build your own Lisp with Rust](https://dev.to/deciduously/rust-your-own-lisp-50an).
+So, part of the code is based on the  [Build your own Lisp with Rust](https://dev.to/deciduously/rust-your-own-lisp-50an).

 The work is is progress.